bgaber/cloud-custodian/README.md

 `custodian validate /home/awsadmin/bg216063/cloud-custodian/policy.yaml`

-You can also check which resources are identified by the policy, without running any actions on the resources:
+You can also check which resources are identified by the policy, without running any actions on the resources by using the --dryrun option shown below:

 `c7n-org run -c /home/awsadmin/bg216063/cloud-custodian/accounts.yaml -s /tmp -u /home/awsadmin/bg216063/cloud-custodian/policy.yaml --dryrun`